PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-4/nosql-javaee/README.md

 ## Video 4.3: Using NoSQL databases with Java EE

+Sometimes relational object mapping using JPA is not a good fit for your data model and you may want to use a NoSQL data store.
+While there is no dedicated API, you can easily retrofit the functionality by using CDI, JSON-P or JSON-B in combination with the native driver like the Mongo DB Java client.

 ### Step 1: Infrastructure Setup for MongoDB

 Add the following definition to your `docker-compose.yml` file.